vippsas/vipps-magento/README.md

 # Vipps Payment Module for Magento 2

+This Magento v2 module is hosted on [GitHub](https://github.com/vippsas/vipps-magento).

 ## Magento

 Magento is an open-source e-commerce platform written in PHP: https://magento.com.
-For Magento support, please see the Magento Help Center: https://support.magento.com/hc/en-us.
+For Magento support, please see the [Magento Help Center](https://support.magento.com/hc/en-us).
 Magento Inc is an Adobe company: https://magento.com/about.

 ## About Vipps Payment for Magento 2